What Happens When You Mix Lunesta and Alcohol?

 Combining Lunesta and Alcohol

-Sleeping pills like Lunesta already have a high probability for dependency due to how it impacts the brain’s GABA receptors.
+Sleeping pills like Lunesta already have a high probability of dependency due to how they impact the brain’s GABA receptors.
 For those with a history of mental illnesses, drug abuse, or alcohol abuse, the risk of psychological dependency is greater.

 Although not a benzodiazepine or opioid, combining Lunesta and alcohol can bring about the same catastrophic outcomes as other depressants.
 When mixed with other CNS depressants, a number of additive effects occur, which can include fatal overdose.